-It is recommended that the Relay Output be configured for the failsafe 'Normally On' mode, to ensure maximum fault protection and annunciation.
+Woodward recommends that the Relay Output be configured for the failsafe 'Normally On' mode, to ensure maximum fault protection and annunciation.
 Failure to follow these guidelines could, under exceptional circumstances, lead to personal injury and/or property damage.

 Relay Output Fault Selections